doolin/prykata/readme.md

 # A kata for Pry

-When it's finished, run it with Chaffee's DeckRB.
+Run it with Chaffee's DeckRB.